Claremont Football Club: Foxtel Cup (2011-12)

 Claremont reached the final of the 2011 Foxtel Cup, losing out 59 to 38 against VFL club Williamstown at Subiaco.

 Once again in 2012 Claremont made the final, this time playing another VFL club Werribee, with the match again played at Subiaco.
 Claremont won the final with a score of 99 to 55, with Thomas Lee being awarded the Coles Medal for his best on ground performance.

-Claremont capped off a fantastic season in 2010, claiming the minor premiership.
+Claremont claimed the minor premiership in 2010.
 They also reached the Grand Final against Swan Districts.
-The Reserves also claimed the minor premiership and set up a grand final clash with East Perth.
-Claremont dominated the home and away season finishing atop the table losing just twice and drawing once (a loss and a draw to the eventual Premiers Swan Districts and the final round defeat by East Perth).
-In the 2nd Semi Final Claremont crushed Swans at Claremont Oval by 50 points 17.17 (119) to 10.9 (69) with former Fremantle Dockers player Andrew Foster kicking 5 goals.
-Swan Districts then cruised to a win over East Perth in the Preliminary Final to set up a Grand Final for the ages between by far the 2 best sides in the competition in 2010.
-A classic contest it turned out to be too with the match swinging from one side to the other or the entire day, a pack mark by David Crawford deep into time-on was converted and seemed to give Claremont the flag for the first time in 14 years, but as the match wore on into the 32nd minute of the Final quarter Sandover Medallist Andrew Krakouer popped up to put Swans back in front.
-This time there was no reply from the Tigers and they went down in one of the finest ever WAFL Grand Finals 14.16 (100) to 14.15 (99).
+The Reserves also claimed the minor premiership and set up a grand final matchup with East Perth.
+Claremont finished the home and away season with two losses and one draw (a loss and a draw to the eventual Premiers Swan Districts and the final round defeat by East Perth).
+In the 2nd Semi Final, Claremont defeated Swans at Claremont Oval by 50 points (17.17 (119) to 10.9 (69)), with former Fremantle Dockers player Andrew Foster kicking 5 goals.
+Swan Districts then beat East Perth in the Preliminary Final.
+The Grand Final match swung from one side to the other for the entire day.
+A pack mark by David Crawford deep into time-on was converted and seemed to give Claremont the flag for the first time in 14 years, but as the match wore on into the 32nd minute of the final quarter, Sandover Medallist Andrew Krakouer popped up to put Swans back in front.
+The Swans won the match (14.16 (100) to 14.15 (99)).
 Key match-ups included Krakouer's dominance and the move of Simon Starling to the forward line where he was virtually ineffective.
-The Reserves would win the Reserve grade Grand Final over East Perth 13.6 (84) to 10.12 (72).
-Midfielder Luke Blackwell would cap another stellar season by winning the EB Cook Medal as the Best & Fairest player for the Tigers in 2010, he would also finish as Runner-up to Andrew Krakouer in the Sandover Medal count.
+The Reserves won the Reserve grade Grand Final over East Perth (13.6 (84) to 10.12 (72)).
+Midfielder Luke Blackwell won the EB Cook Medal as the Best & Fairest player for the Tigers in 2010; Blackwell also finished as runner-up to Andrew Krakouer in the Sandover Medal count.

 The club were once again the dominant side in the competition completing the season at the top of the league ladder winning 14 from 19 games and this time were successful in claiming the premiership.
 In the Grand Final Claremont defeated Subiaco by 56 points, 19.13 (127) to 10.11 (71), with Beau Wilkes of Claremont winning the Simpson Medal as best on ground.
 The 2011 Sandover Medal was won by Luke Blackwell.
 Club Captain, Clancy Rudeforth, announced his retirement from league football following the Grand Final victory.

 Claremont were a foundation team in the WAFL Women's competition starting in 2019.